 (We know you may find talking with your peers about your problems uncomfortable at first, but most students get over this discomfort quickly.
 Don’t let your doubts keep you from joining us.)

-Pay-per-session support groups
+Pay-per-session counseling groups

 Graduate and returning students:

 Fridays, 1–2 p.m.